ZacSweers/inspector/README.md

 - Should this log errors somewhere rather than throwing?
 This is pretty flexible.
 - Revisit `AdapterMethodsFactory`.
 - Extract RAVE and support annotations support to pluggable SPIs to AV extension
-- ValidatoryFactory generation for the AV extension
+- ValidatorFactory generation for the AV extension

 ### Notes